Mepal

 Mepal /ˈmiːpəl/ is a village in Cambridgeshire, England.
 Mepal is part of the East Cambridgeshire district, and is located just north of the A142 road between Ely and Chatteris.
+First listed as Mepahala in the 12th century, the village name meant 'Nook of land of a man named Mēapa' in Old English.

 History

-First recorded at the start of the 13th century Mepal's history has always been tied up with that of The Fens and the village is less than ten metres above sea level.
+Mepal's history has always been tied up with that of The Fens and the village is less than ten metres above sea level.
 One of the smaller villages of the Isle of Ely, Mepal lies at the western end of the Isle on what was once the shore between the fenland and the higher ground of the Isle.